celery/celery/docs/userguide/routing.rst

 3. Routing related attributes defined on the :class:`~celery.task.base.Task` itself.

-It is considered best practice to not hard-code these settings, but rather leave that as configuration options by using :ref:`routers`;
+It's considered best practice to not hard-code these settings, but rather leave that as configuration options by using :ref:`routers`;
 This is the most flexible approach, but sensible defaults can still be set as task attributes.